Govt approves Rs 146 Cr project for promotion of niche crops in J&K

 Currently, spice niche crops are cultivated on 5525 hectare with a total production of 10163 metric tons.
 Similarly, aromatic crops are cultivated on 250 hectares, with a total production of 750 metric tons.
 However, heritage underutilized horticultural crops are scattered, with a very low area of 547 hectares, and a production of 81 metric tons.
 The existing production scenario suggests a great scope for enhancing production to bridge the prevailing market deficit.

-One of the key challenges in expanding the area of cultivation is lack of availability of quality planting material.
-The project aims to address this challenge through establishment of 5182 registered nurseries on 408 ha and 44 seed villages over an area of 212 ha particularly in heritage sites such as Pampore, Gurez, Padder, Kishtwar, Baderwah, Bandipora, Sagam, Tangdar, Ramban and Poonch.
+One of the key challenges in expanding the area of cultivation is the lack of availability of quality planting material.
+The project aims to address this challenge through the establishment of 5182 registered nurseries on 408 ha and 44 seed villages over an area of 212 ha, particularly in heritage sites such as Pampore, Gurez, Padder, Kishtwar, Baderwah, Bandipora, Sagam, Tangdar, Ramban and Poonch.
 The cumulative output from the nurseries/seed villages shall include 2159 MT of quality planting material, 40000 plants and 10 crore seedlings.
-The outcome of the project will serve as a pilot module for area expansion for production enhancement of high value crops as a long-term strategy in UT of J&K.
+The outcome of the project will serve as a pilot module for area expansion for production enhancement of high-value crops as a long-term strategy in UT of J&K.